hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 ### Verify the Database Structure with Sentinel

-Sentinel can help validating a schema structure in command line or at runtime.
-This can be useful if you can't get access to the production environment but you still want to make sure all tables, views, column, their definitions, and indexes are created and up to date in it.
+Sentinel can help validating a schema structure from the command line or at runtime in your SpringBoot application.
+This can be useful if you can't get access to the production environment but you still want to make sure all tables, views, column, their definitions, and indexes in this live database are created and are up to date in it.

 To use Sentinel you need to take a database baseline snapshot first and then compare it with the target one (that typically is the live database).
-Sentinel can also compare two snapshots.

 Take a snapshot of the sandbox database structure: